5G Network on Wings: A Deep Reinforcement Learning Approach to the UAV-based Integrated Access and Backhaul: Introduction

 \section{Introduction}

-\IEEEPARstart{N}{owadays}, traditional cellular infrastructure provides fast and reliable connectivity in most use cases.
-However, when a natural disaster happens, such traditional wireless base stations (BSs) cannot provide flexibility, low latency services, and the capacity to rapidly adapt to the new environment.
-In this context, further enhancements of the cellular networks are needed to enable seamless connectivity and on-demand coverage for various challenging scenarios and ensure all data can be delivered and received from any place to the mission-critical (MC) users.
+\IEEEPARstart{T}{raditional} cellular infrastructure provides fast and reliable connectivity in most use cases.
+However, when a natural disaster happens, such traditional wireless base stations (BSs) can be damaged and therefore they cannot provide mission-critical (MC) services to the users in the disaster area.
+In this context, further enhancements of the cellular networks are needed to enable temporary connectivity and on-demand coverage for MC users in various challenging scenarios.

-Drones and unmanned aerial vehicles (UAVs) have shown to be effective tools for a variety of purposes for end users, enterprises, and governments over the last decade.
-They continue to demonstrate their worth as propulsion technology, sensor technology, and avionics advance, with their usability enabling newer and more applications in a wide range of sectors.
-As a result, the global market for commercial drones, urban air traffic, and drone deliveries have continued to expand at a rapid pace.

-Specifically, UAVs can be used to carry deployable BSs to provide additional or on-demand coverage to users, especially when providing MC services, thanks to their good mobility and higher chances of light-of-sight (LOS) propagation.
+Vehicular networking can be enabled by various vehicle types including not only cars but also buses, trucks and UAVs.
+By equipping with a cellular tower and transceiver on a truck or trailer, cell-on-wheels have fewer cruising duration constraints and can transmit with a higher power to provide a relatively large coverage area \cite{shakhatreh2021cell}.
+However, cell-on-wheel placement may be less flexible for MC operations in rural areas with complex environments, such as forest firefighting, mountain search and rescue.
+UAV-BS (cell-on-wings) on the other hand, can be deployed in a more flexible and mobile manner.
+Specifically, UAVs can be used to carry deployable BSs to provide additional or on-demand coverage to users, thanks to their good mobility and higher chances of light-of-sight (LOS) propagation.
 However, there are a number of challenges when implementing UAV-BS assisted wireless communication networks in practice \cite{Chalng-7470933}\cite{li2021towards}.
-The system performance and user experience are significantly impacted by the deployment and configuration of a UAV-BS, including the UAV’s flying altitude, operation time, antenna capabilities, transmit power, etc. While optimizing these parameters to provide on-demand access services, it is also necessary to maintain a good backhaul link between the UAV-BS and traditional BSs on the ground.
-The optimization problem becomes even more complicated when considering different system loads and dynamic user distribution.
-In some cases where multiple UAV-BSs are needed to cover a wide area, the complexity of providing reliable and scalable backhaul links between different UAV-BSs will further increase.
+The system performance and user experience are significantly impacted by the deployment and configuration of UAV-BSs, including the UAV’s 3-D position, operation time, antenna capabilities, transmit power, etc \cite{9605012}.
+Using wireless backhaul, UAV-BSs can connect to the on-ground BSs (e.g., cell-on-wheels or macro BSs) and be integrated into the cellular system.
+Hence, it is necessary to jointly optimize the configuration parameters for the access links (between UAV-BS and on-ground users) and the backhaul links (between UAV-BSs and on-ground BSs), when optimizing UAV-BS based wireless communication systems.
+The optimization problem becomes even more complicated when considering different system loads and user movement on the ground.
+In some cases where multiple UAV-BSs are needed to cover a wide area, the complexity of providing reliable and scalable backhaul links will further increase.